If you've created a Scratch game and have a Scratch account, you'll be able to easily share the project so anyone can play it online!

 Once saved, whenever it comes time to share the game with friends and family, they can either play on your computer, or you can give them a copy of the file.
 (And, be sure they know how to load the game on Scratch's website!)

-Why Would You Want to Share a Scratch Project?
+Why Would You Want to Share a Scratch Game?